-Each spring, the M-STEP will assess 7th graders on Michigan's standards in mathematics and English language arts (ELA).
-M-STEP for grade 8 scholars will be assessed in science and social studies, and PSAT 8 will assess mathematics and ELA.
+Each spring, the M-STEP will assess grades 3-6 learning on Michigan's standards in mathematics and English language arts (ELA), with additional assessments of science and social studies for 5th graders.
 This is necessary to meet state and federal education guidelines regarding assessment and accountability, as well as to ensure that our statewide assessments better reflect what scholars know and are able to do.

 The MDE (Michigan Department of Education) appreciates parent choice.
-Remember that scholars are being taught Michigan common core standards and this is simply an opportunity to understand their progress.
+Remember that scholars are being taught Michigan common core state standards and this is simply an opportunity to understand their progress.
 While we support parents in making choices for their children, scholars who are not assessed will count against their schools' participation rate.